shitfuckery/usb_stick/README.md

 ### What You Get

 The end result will be a fully functional Linux Mint installation that will run from a removable encrypted USB stick.
-The stick can be used to boot any UEFI compatible computer with an Intel or AMD CPU.
-It will function exactly as if it was installed on a hard drive, in that software can be added or removed, customised in any way, and all configuration and data changes will persist across boots.
+The stick can be used to boot any UEFI compatible computer with a 64bit x86 CPU (AKA anything that runs Windows or an Intel based Mac).
+It will function exactly as if it was installed on a hard drive in that software can be added or removed, customised in any way, and all configuration and data changes will persist across boots.
 This is accomplished by installing Linux Mint and the GRUB boot loader to the USB stick as if it was a normal hard drive.
+Boot any computer with your USB stick and make it your own.
+Reboot without the USB stick and its back the way it was.

 ### Why Linux Mint?